Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

-The first line is the body of the global nest $\glb{L_t}$ before the rewrite, and the second line is after the rewrite. $X_{t,g}$ and $X_{t,l}$ are the output tensors of $\glb{L_t}$ and $\loc{L_t}$ respectively. $X_{r,g}$ and $X_{r,l}$ are the outputs of $\glb{L_r}$ and $\loc{L_r}$.
+This equation shows a ``before $\Rightarrow$ after'' rewrite pattern.
+The first line is the body of the global nest before the rewrite, and the second line is after the rewrite. $X_{t,g}$, $X_{t,l}$, $X_{r,g}$ and $X_{r,l}$ are the output tensors of $\glb{L_t}$, $\loc{L_t}$, $\glb{L_r}$ and $\loc{L_r}$ respectively.
 Tags are omitted because every tensor access refers to the final result of that memory location.
+In the example (Figure \ref{fig:su-result}), split-k modifies the global loop nest \ssg{} and the computation in the local \ssl{} is unchanged.
+The global loop nest \ssg{} now has the store statement \texttt{sum\_g[i] = sum\_g[i] + \uline{exp(max\_l[i, j0] - max\_g[i])} * sum\_l[i, j0]}, where the underlined term is the repair term.